loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 calculus and machine?
 This section goes into the necessary transformations to turn
 #ln into a language that can be transformed to an assembly language.

-The first three phases of the #ln compiler are: linear closure conversion, stack selection, and pointer closure conversion.
-The first step eliminates linear closures, the second step ensures that each closure contains at most one stack to execute on, and the third transformation, pointer closure conversion, replaces each stack closure by an explicit pair of static function and environment.
+// The first three phases of the #ln compiler are: linear closure conversion, stack
+// selection, and pointer closure conversion.
+The first step eliminates linear
+// closures, the second step ensures that each closure contains at most one stack to execute
+// on, and the third transformation, pointer closure conversion, replaces each
+// stack closure by an explicit pair of static function and environment.

+The first three phases of the #ln compiler are:
++ Linear closure conversion: makes pointers to stacks explicit (@LinearClosureConversion)
++ Stack selection: ensures that every stack closure contains at most one stack to execute on (@StackSelection)
++ Pointer closure conversion: replaces each stack closure by an explicit pair of a static function and environment (@PointerClosureConversion)

 Although the transformations perform source-to-source transformations, only a subset of the full #ln syntax remains after pointer closure conversion.

-=== Linear closure conversion
+=== Linear closure conversion <LinearClosureConversion>

 // Linear closure conversion: this is about making the stack pointers explicit.
 // (As we saw earlier, it is critical for 1st order programming to identify the